warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 Depending on the geometry type you specify, a default spatial relation is chosen for you.
 The exact relation is visible by selecting the Options menu.

-The lower area of the map view provides tools that let you select how many spatial features are displayed at once, up to a maximum of 200 at a time.
+The bottom area of the map view provides tools that let you select how many spatial features are displayed at once, up to a maximum of 200 at a time.
 To see the other results from your geospatial query, page through them by clicking the left or right arrow buttons.